 - 1. DO NOT use your phone or tablet to complete exams, quizzes, etc. These are not reliable devices for testing purposes and I have had students experience major problems using phones and tablets to complete their exams. - 2.
 Once you click "Begin" on an exam, you must complete the entire exam before submitting.
 You CANNOT stop the exam, close your browser, or turn off your computer.
 If you do, you must begin the exam again and you will have a whole new set of questions. - 3.
 DO NOT WAIT UNTIL THE LAST FEW SECONDS to click "Save and Submit" when you take exams and quizzes.
 This could result in the system not accepting your exam.
 Again, you must be prepared BEFORE you take the exam or you will run out of time.
 You must submit the exam BEFORE 11:59pm on the due date.
 If you submit at 11:59pm, your exam will be late, you will receive a ZERO for the exam.
 Click the "SAVE" button after you answer each question. - 4.
 MAKE SURE YOU HAVE A GOOD INTERNET CONNECTION BEFORE the due date!!
 If you experience computer and/or internet malfunctions during an exam, it is considered an incomplete test and if it is close to submission time, you will not have time to retake the test. - 5.
 You may take any exam anytime before the due date of that exam, however, NO EXAM MAY BE TAKEN AFTER THE SCHEDULED DUE DATE! - 6.
-You will have 45 minutes to complete a chapter quiz and 2 hours to complete a module exam (one major exam in each module).
-You will have two attempts for the four module exams, and the highest score of your two attempts will be recorded in the gradebook (if you use both attempts).
+You will have two attempts for the module exams, and the highest score of your two attempts will be recorded in the gradebook (if you use both attempts).
 You will only have one attempt for each chapter quiz.